 All successful tools have input and output parameters.
 Without input parameters, the tool would always do the same processing every time it is run.
 Changing the value of an input parameter will produce a different result.
 Output parameters allow a tool to return the result.
 The geoprocessing service that powers a web tool has well-defined rules on both input and output parameters.
 These rules, explained below, ensure tools suitable for the web can be published where clients will interact with them in an expected way.

-- String (text)
+Boolean, Double, Long, String (text)

 When consuming the web tool in ArcGIS Pro, all applicable fields will automatically be populated in the drop-down list after you select an input.